Intelligent-Instruments-Lab/iil.is/src/routes/news/birthday.md

 alt="Hekla performning in a dark location, black and white." caption="Hekla playing the theremin."/>

-**Bob Hermit**
+**Bob Hermit and Victor Shepardson**

-Bob Hermit presents a temporary sonic ecosystem, populated and interacted with via a network of quasi-instruments.
+Bob Hermit and Victor Shepardson present a temporary sonic ecosystem, populated and interacted with via a network of quasi-instruments.

+<CaptionedImage
+src="news/bob_victor.jpg"
+alt="Colorful electronic musical devices, manipulated with visual effects." caption="Bob and Victor's colorful set up."/>

 # Installation